Skip to main content

 What is the 1Password MCP Server?

-All 1Password MCP Tools and Actions
+All 1Password MCP Tools

 Every action from 1Password's API, ready for your agent.
 Create, read, update, and delete — scoped to exactly what you need.